 Pennsylvania is the fourth state in the United States to legalize online gambling following New Jersey, Delaware, and Nevada (the only form of online gambling in Nevada is online poker).
-Most casinos in Pennsylvania have yet to launch any online platforms but as of July 15th, three casinos in the state proceeded with a soft launch and are now available for gamblers to start playing on.
+Most casinos in Pennsylvania have yet to launch any online platforms but as of July 15th, four casinos in the state proceeded with a soft launch and are now available for gamblers to start playing on.
 It is not clear exactly how many Pennsylvania online casinos will go live in 2019 but quite a few have already been approved and obtained licenses for online slots, online table games, and online poker, with a handful launching their online platforms.

 Pennsylvania hosts 12 land-based casinos, most of which are expected to make an online presence at some point within the year.
-In the state, casinos are broken down into four categories; racinos, resort, standalone, and satellite casinos.
+In the state, casinos are broken down into four categories; racinos, resorts, standalone, and satellite casinos.
 Which one's your favorite?